ElBell/NaiveTicket/README.md

 Exercise 2.42 Give the class two constructors.
 One should take a single parameter that specifies the price, and the other should take no parameter and set the price to be a default value of your choosing.
 Test your implementation by creating machines via the two different constructors.

 	BlueJ asks to select which constructor should be used.

+Exercise 2.43 Check that the behavior we have discussed here is accurate by creating a TicketMachine instance and calling insertMoney with various actual parameter values.
+Check the balance both before and after calling insertMoney.
+Does the balance ever change in the cases when an error message is printed?
+Try to predict what will happen if you enter the value zero as the parameter, and then see if you are right.

+Exercise 2.44 Predict what you think will happen if you change the test in insertMoney to use the greater-than or equal-to operator: if(amount >= 0)
+Check your predictions by running some tests.
+What difference does it make to the behavior of the method?

+	You can now input 0
+Exercise 2.45 In the shapes project we looked at in Chapter 1 we used a boolean field to control a feature of the circle objects.
+What was that feature?

+	visibility

+Was it well suited to being controlled by a type with only two different values?

+	Yes

+Exercise 2.47 After a ticket has been printed, could the value in the balance field ever be set to a negative value by subtracting price from it?
+Justify your answer.

+	No because the ticket will only print when the balance is greater than the price.

+Exercise2.48 So far we have introduced you to two arithmetic operators, + and –, that can be used in arithmetic expressions in Java.
+Take a look at Appendix D to find out what other operators are available.

+Exercise 2.49 Write an assignment statement that will store the result of multiplying two variables, price and discount, into a third variable, saving.

+	int saving = price * discount;

+Exercise 2.50 Write an assignment statement that will divide the value in total by the value in count and store the result in mean.

+	int mean = total / value;

+Exercise 2.51 Write an if statement that will compare the value in price against the value in budget.
+If price is greater than budget then print the message ‘Too expensive’, otherwise print the message ‘Just right’.

+	if (price > budget) {
+		System.out.print("Too expensive");
+	} else {
+		System.out.print("Just right");
+	}

+Exercise 2.52 Modify your answer to the previous exercise so that the message if the price is too high includes the value of your budget.

+	if (price > budget) {
+		System.out.print("Too expensive, my budget is only " + budget);
+	} else {
+		System.out.print("Just right");
+	}

+Exercise 2.53 Why does the following version of refundBalance not give the same results as the original? public int refundBalance()
+  {
+balance = 0;
+      return balance;
+  }
+What tests can you run to demonstrate that it does not?
+Exercise 2.54 What happens if you try to compile the TicketMachine class with the following version of refundBalance? public int refundBalance()
+  {
+      return balance;
+      balance = 0; }
+What do you know about return statements that helps to explain why this version does not compile?

+	An error is thrown because return statements exit the current method.

+Exercise 2.55 Add a new method, emptyMachine, that is designed to simulate emptying the machine of money.
+It should both return the value in total and reset total to be zero.

+Exercise 2.56 Is emptyMachine an accessor, a mutator, or both?

+	both

+Exercise 2.57 Rewrite the printTicket method so that it declares a local variable, amountLeftToPay.
+This should then be initialized to contain the difference between price and balance.
+Rewrite the test in the conditional statement to check the value of amountLeftToPay.
+If its value is less than or equal to zero, a ticket should be printed, otherwise an error message should be printed stating the amount still required.
+Test your version to ensure that it behaves in exactly the same way as the original version.

+Save the better-ticket-machine project under a new name and implement your changes to the new project.